return {

 I’ve talked about plugins several times and you even got to see the Lazy.nvim plugin manager in action back in Chapter 1.
 LazyVim has a unique multi-layered approach to managing plugins that requires a bit of description, but is quite elegant in practice.

 Installing plugins allows you to configure Neovim to do things it can’t do by default.
-Plugins are typically written in either Lua or VimScript, though other languages are supported with Neovim’s remove plugin architecture.
+Plugins are typically written in either Lua or VimScript, though other languages are supported with Neovim’s remote plugin architecture.

 5.1.
 The Three Categories of Plugins in LazyVim

 The simplest plugins to use in LazyVim are pre-installed by LazyVim itself.
 You’ve used many of them already.
-Some, such as Neo-Tree, Telescope, and Lazy.nvim provide custom UI components to interact with them.
+Some, such as Neo-Tree, and Lazy.nvim provide custom UI components to interact with them.
 Others, such as flash.nvim and which-key provide new commands or modes to work with.
 Still others operate quietly in the background auto-matching parentheses or tags and drawing indent guides.

 These plugins are preconfigured in LazyVim with (generally) sane defaults.
 Because they are so well integrated, customizing those defaults is doable, but sometimes requires a few tricks that we will cover in this and later chapters.